-National Housing Trust Fund, HOME Investment Partnerships Program, Multi-Family Tax Exempt Bond Program and SC Housing Trust Fund Awarded Developments
+National Housing Trust Fund, HOME Investment Partnerships Program, HOME ARDP Program and SC Housing Trust Fund Awarded Developments

-The terms of these mandatory design criteria are the minimum requirements for any project awarded an allocation of HOME Investment Partnerships Program, National Housing Trust Fund Program, Multi-Family Tax Exempt Bond Program, or SC Housing Trust Fund Program awards.
+The terms of these mandatory design criteria are the minimum requirements for any project awarded an allocation of HOME Investment Partnerships Program, HOME ARP Program, National Housing Trust Fund Program and SC Housing Trust Fund Program awards.
 Required documents must be prepared by engineers and architects licensed to do business in South Carolina.

-Owners must submit full size (24"x36") plans and specifications in electronic (PDF) versions via email, SC Housing's secure file upload or thumb drive and receive approval before commencing site work or construction.
+Owners must submit full size (24"x 36") plans and specifications in electronic (PDF) versions via email, SC Housing's secure file upload, ShareBase (Link Provided by SC Housing Construction Department) or thumb drive and receive approval before commencing site work or construction.
 At all times after award, the owner is responsible for promptly informing the Authority of any changes or alterations which deviate from the final plans and specifications approved by the Authority.
 The owners must not take action on any material change, the site layout, floor plan, elevations or amenities without a completed change order approved by the Authority.
 This includes changes required by local governments to receive building permits.